OWASP/wstg/checklist/Testing_Checklist.md

 The following is the list of controls to test during the assessment:

+Note: The `Status` column can be set for values similar to "Pass", "Fail", "N/A".

 | Test ID           | Test Name                                                                  | Status | Notes |
 |-------------------|----------------------------------------------------------------------------|--------|-------|
 | **WSTG-INFO**     | **Information Gathering**                                                  |        |       |